US Work Permit Requirements

-The first and the foremost step in obtaining a work visa in the USA is to submit I-129 form in the US Embassy or Consulate and wait for their approval.
+The first and the foremost step in obtaining a work visa in the USA is to submit the I-129 form in the US Embassy or Consulate and wait for their approval.
 Form I-129 will be approved by US Citizenship and Immigration Services (USCIS).
-After this you will be eligible to apply for and obtain a work visa in the USA.
+After this, you will be eligible to apply for and obtain a work visa in the USA.
 Below are some steps that you will follow after the approval of I-129 form.

 Complete the form DS-160 and submit it online

 DS-160 is an online non-immigrant visa application that needs to be completed and submitted online.
 You must also print this application/form and bring it along with you to the interview.